-1. The Dublin III Regulation, which includes a provision on returning asylum seekers to their EU country of first arrival, has been of very little benefit to Britain.
-It is not worth paying a price for its continuation.
+1. The Government stated in the Immigration White Paper (p.18) that they intend to seek to participate in the Dublin Regulation after Brexit.
+This agreement, which has been touted as a boon to the UK because it includes a provision on returning asylum seekers to their EU country of first arrival, has been of very little benefit to Britain in this respect.
+It is not worth continuing to participate.

-2. The UK has participated in the Dublin process since it was inaugurated as a Convention in 1990.
-The most recent iteration of the agreement, EU Regulation 604/2013 (Dublin III), decides which nation is responsible for processing asylum claims.
+2. The UK has participated in the Dublin process since it was inaugurated in 1990.
+Its most recent iteration - Regulation 604/2013 (Dublin III) - decides which nation is responsible for processing asylum claims.
+A hierarchy of considerations, including whether minor claimants have family in the UK and the first EU country of arrival, are to be taken into account (for more, read our paper: 'Asylum and the European Union - The Dublin Regulations').
 The effectiveness of the system from the UK’s point of view has declined dramatically in recent years.
-Home Office figures released last month revealed that, while there were a total of 676 returns of asylum seekers from the UK to other European countries under the rules in 2016 and 2017, 1,019 asylum seekers were transferred to the UK.
+Home Office statistics reveal that, while there were a total of 676 returns of asylum seekers from the UK to other European countries under the rules in 2016 and 2017, 1,019 asylum seekers were transferred to the UK.
 The figures reveal that the balance has shifted since 2015, when 131 people were transferred to the UK, against 510 people who transferred out.

 Table 1: Transfers in to the UK and out of the UK under the Dublin regulation